-15kg, 20kg multi-walled paper bag with plastic liner.
-Suitable container Multi-ply paper bag with sealed plastic liner or heavy gauge plastic bag.
-NOTE: Bags should be stacked, blocked, interlocked, and limited in height so that they are stable and secure against sliding or collapse.
-Check that all containers are clearly labelled and free from leaks.
-Packing as recommended by manufacturer.
+Suitable container Multi-walled paper bag with plastic liner.
+Paper bag with sealed plastic liner NOTE: Bags should be stacked, blocked, interlocked, and limited in height so that they are stable and secure against sliding or collapse.
 Storage incompatibility Avoid reaction with oxidising agents